 Hollywood or Bollywood?
-Classic or blockbuster?
-Birmingham cinema gives you film at its finest from spacious and welcoming multiplexes to the UK’s oldest working cinema or art house cool.
+Art house or blockbuster?
+Birmingham cinema gives you film at its finest from spacious and welcoming multiplexes to the UK’s oldest working cinema.

-For a night out at the flicks there are plenty of great cinemas to choose from in Birmingham and the surrounding area.
+For a night out at the movies there are plenty of great cinemas to choose from in Birmingham and the surrounding area.

 Let’s start with the biggest.
-In the city centre there’s both a Cineworld and Odeon and you’ll find Vue over at Star City, one of the largest cinemas complexes in the world with 30 different screens.
+In the city centre there’s both a Cineworld and Odeon's and you’ll find Vue over at Star City, one of the largest cinema complexes in the world with 30 different screens.
 There’s also a nine-screen Cineworld in Solihull and a Showcase Cinema in Dudley, over in the Black Country.
 The Giant Screen at Millennium Point is the largest screen in the Midlands, showing the latest blockbusters in both 3D and 2D.

 At the Midlands Art Centre see the most compelling output from the world of art house; all in a fantastic venue that’s a real cultural melting pot.
 Just across town, the Piccadilly has the finest Asian cinema, while places like Cineworld or Vue at Star City also show a regular programme of Bollywood’s best.